phoxicle/pheide-kt/README.md

    The database schema and test data are created automatically on first run.

-5. **e2e tests**
+5. **E2e tests**

    For end-to-end testing, ensure you have Node.js and npm installed.
 Then, set up Playwright:

    ```
    npm init -y
    npm install -D @playwright/test
+   npm install --save-dev cross-env
    npx playwright install
    ```